Thundter/thundter.github.io/src/pages/about.md

 ## This site is ...

-- a work in progress
+- **a work in progress**
     - more is added to this site on a weekly basis
-    - notes are being copied over from my past work
+    - notes are being copied over from my previous projects
-- a proof on concept, demonstrating my ability to build an Astro site
+- **a proof of concept, demonstrating my ability to build an Astro site**
-- development notes
+- **development notes**
     - including code generation notes and thoughts
-    - cheat sheets made of languages written
+    - cheat sheets on languages I've used
-- expressing my own opinion on products I have bought, tried and felt there was something worth mentioning
+- **expressing my own opinion on products I have bought, tried and felt there was something worth mentioning**

-- legend
+### Legend
     - `R` stands for Review
     - `ы` stands for Blog
     <!-- - `C` stands for Cheet Sheet -->